What is OCR Technology and What is it Used For?

 What are the benefits of OCR technology?

 One of the primary benefits of OCR technology is that it improves information accessibility for users.
-In this context, another common application of OCR technology is the automatic conversion of image-based PDF, TIFF, or JPG files into text-based machine-readable files.
+This includes the automatic conversion of image-based PDF, TIFF, or JPG files into text-based machine-readable files.
 Examples of such files can include receipts, invoices, contracts, and financial statements.
-After these files are converted into OCRs, the following functions can then be performed:
+After these files are converted into a machine readable format, the following functions can then be performed:

 - Search from a large repository to find the correct document.